 Alaska Katmai Workshop

-Join wilderness photographer, Chad Dutson, on a backcountry lodge adventure in Alaska, limited to only 5 participants.
+Join wilderness photographer, Chad Dutson, on an all-inclusive backcountry lodge adventure in Alaska, limited to only 5 participants.
 This 7-day workshop begins and ends in Anchorage, Alaska, or a 6-day workshop that begins and ends in Iliamna, Alaska.
 Lodging, meals, and backcountry transportation is included.
 This is a wildlife-focus workshop, primarily bears, with some limited landscape opportunities.

 For the beginner or professional, photographing alongside an Alaska-based wilderness photographer provides you an advantage over every other workshop.

 Whether Alaska is on your bucket list or you are planning a return trip, this opportunity is incredibly unique and fun!